Ha0Tang/SelectionGAN/README.md

 Train/Test splits for Dayton dataset can be downloaded from [here](https://github.com/Ha0Tang/SelectionGAN/tree/master/datasets/dayton_split).

 **Preparing CVUSA Dataset**.
-The dataset can be downloaded [here](http://cs.uky.edu/~jacobs/datasets/cvusa/).
-After unzipping the dataset, prepare the training and testing data like the samples we given.
+The dataset can be downloaded [here](https://drive.google.com/drive/folders/0BzvmHzyo_zCAX3I4VG1mWnhmcGc), which is from the [page](http://cs.uky.edu/~jacobs/datasets/cvusa/).
+After unzipping the dataset, prepare the training and testing data as discussed in [our paper](https://arxiv.org/abs/1903.072).

 **Preparing Ego2Top Dataset**.
 The dataset can be downloaded [here](https://www.dropbox.com/sh/bm5g0lzat60td6q/AABQYt-EsIae9ChVR--0Zvo8a?dl=0), which is from [the paper](https://sites.google.com/view/shervinardeshir).
 The trianing and testing splits can downloaded [here](placehold).
 We further adopt [this tool](https://github.com/CSAILVision/semantic-segmentation-pytorch) to generate the sematic maps for training.